CollinErickson/ContourFunctions/cran-comments.md

 I received an email that I need to fix the note on CRAN by 8/27/24.
 Apologies for missing that deadline.

+I tried to submit on 9/8 but was rejected for failing when Suggests packages aren't available.
+I have either moved packages to Depends, or added requireNamespace around functions from the packages in Suggests.

 ## Test environments
 * local Windows 10 install, R 4.4.1
 * win-builder (devel)